Wilder Game Food (WGF) Grain Sorghum

 x

-Best Use: Grain sorghum can be used for human food market (variety specific), livestock feed, forage for livestock, and food and bedding habitat for wildlife.
+Best Use: Human food market, livestock feed, food source and bedding habitat for wildlife.

 Management: Requires nitrogen fertility (up to 150 lbs N per year).
 Manage potential for prussic acid & nitrate build-up.